-Many changes have been implemented in this revision to Version 1.1.
+Many changes have been implemented in Version 2.0, a revision to Version 1.1.
 New material, including Figure 3, has been added regarding data products from airborne and field campaign investigations.
 Section 3.3 on cloud-optimized formats and services is new.
 Section 8 has been expanded to include Earthdata Pub.
 Appendices D and E have been revised to include mappings of the attributes to the Unified Metadata Model (UMM) profiles, and expanded to include the Findability, Accessibility, Interoperability, and Reusability (FAIR) sub principles.
+Many internal links have been included in Version 2.0.1 to facilitate navigation through the document.